MOONBYS/pan/readme.md

 ## Become a validator in the MOONBYS.com Pan Blockchain

-Guide coming soon or explore the moonbys binary meanwhile or the docs below.
+Guide coming soon

+Meanwhile, you can explore the moonbys binary or the docs below.

 ***